Victoran0/React-Fun-Fact/README.md

 # Getting Started with Create React App

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app). npm install
+This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+### 'npm install'
-This npm install in quite important to get all the files for the dependencies
+This npm install in quite important to get all the files for the dependencies and most importantly, the node_modules

 ## Available Scripts